RubyHabits/rubyhabits.github.io-old/index.md

 We'll meet at **18:30** at Wikimedia Austria's office:

-Stolzenthalergasse 7/1,

-1080 Wien
+Stolzenthalergasse 7/1, 1080 Wien

 Prerequisites?
-We have no none!
+There are none!
 Just bring your laptop and your desire to learn.

 Please get in touch with us for a location!